-Panel Audrey T. Ho Commissioner ------- -------------- --------------

-Judith Downes Commissioner

-Hearing date April 6-7, 2022

-Decision date July 14, 2022

-Appearing

-James K. Torrance

-Paul Smith

-For the Executive Director

-Patrick J. Sullivan For Anthony Kevin Jackson and BridgeMark Financial

-Sara Shuchat Corp. (the Jackson Applicants)

-Kenneth McEwan, Q.C.
-For Justin Edgar Liu and Lukor Capital Corp. (the Liu
+Panel Audrey T. Ho Judith Downes Commissioner Commissioner Hearing date April 6-7, 2022 Decision date July 14, 2022 Appearing James K. Torrance Paul Smith For the Executive Director Patrick J. Sullivan Sara Shuchat For Anthony Kevin Jackson and BridgeMark Financial Corp. (the Jackson Applicants) Kenneth McEwan, Q.C.
+Emily Kirkpatrick For Justin Edgar Liu and Lukor Capital Corp. (the Liu Applicants) Andrew Crabtree For Cameron Robert Paddock and Rockshore Advisors Ltd. (the Paddock Applicants)

-Emily Kirkpatrick Applicants)

-Andrew Crabtree For Cameron Robert Paddock and Rockshore Advisors

-Ltd. (the Paddock Applicants)

 I. Introduction 4

 II.
 Background 4

 III.
 The reconsideration 6

 A. Applications for a sealing order and our ruling 6

 B. The Party A Decision 6

-C. The hearing before us
+C. The hearing before us 9

-Preliminary issue - nature of the reconsideration, need for an application to amend the record
+1. Preliminary issue - nature of the reconsideration, need for an application to amend the record 9

 i.
 Our analysis 10

 ii.
 Our ruling 13

 2. The insider trading allegations and the parties' positions 13

 i.
 The law on insider trading 14

 ii.
 Form 9 and filing requirements 16

 3. Analysis 16

 i.
-Was the fact that the issuer retained only a portion of the private placement proceeds material information?
+Was the fact that the issuer retained only a portion of the private placemer proceeds material information?

 ii.
 Was the material information generally disclosed by filing a Form 9?
 22

 iii.
 Was each Reconsideration Applicant in a special relationship with the respective issuers?
 23

 iv.
-Did each Reconsideration Applicant know of the undisclosed material fa
+Did each Reconsideration Applicant know of the undisclosed material fac or change?

 v.
-Did the Reconsideration Applicants enter into a transaction in respect of issuer's shares while in possession of the undisclosed material fact or
+Did the Reconsideration Applicants enter into a transaction in respect of the issuer's shares while in possession of the undisclosed material fact or

 change and while in a special relationship with the issuer?

-4. Conflation of allegations
+4. Conflation of allegations 5.
+The metrics' position on relevant public interest factors.

 5. The parties' position on relevant public interest factors

 i.
 Abuse of process argument

 ii.
-Analysis on abuse of process 35
+Analysis on abuse of process

 iii.
-Other relevant public interest factors 38
+Other relevant public interest factors

 iv.
 Consideration of the public interest

+6. Our rulings

+IV.
+Section 171 application by the Paddock Applicants 44